mithunpaul08/cs4583_fall2020_hw4_java/README.md

 # Submit your code

-As you are working on the code, you should regularly `git commit` to save your current changes locally and `git push` to push all saved changes to the remote repository on GitHub.
+As you are working on the code, you should regularly do `git commit` to save your current changes locally and `git push` to push all saved changes to the remote repository on GitHub.